Chris Schultz

-Early years
+Early life

 Schultz attended Aldershot High School in Burlington, Ontario, where he was a part of 2 football championships.
 He also practiced basketball.

 He accepted a football scholarship from the University of Arizona.

-He was recruited by Arizona head coach Tony Mason as a defensive tackle, where he played his first three years.
-One of the strongest players on the team, he was converted into a left tackle as a senior.
+He was recruited by Arizona head coach Tony Mason as a defensive tackle.

+As a redshirt freshman, he was named a starter at defensive tackle, where he played his first three years.

+One of the strongest players on the team, he was converted into a left tackle as a senior, after the team experienced a rash of injuries on the offensive line.

+In 2015, he was inducted into the Burlington Sports Hall of Fame.
+In 2016, he was inducted into the Ontario Sports Hall of Fame.

 Professional career

 Dallas Cowboys

-Schultz was selected by the Dallas Cowboys in the seventh round (189th overall) of the 1983 NFL Draft.
+Schultz was selected by the Dallas Cowboys in the seventh round (189th overall) of the 1983 NFL draft.
 He was also selected by the Arizona Wranglers in the 1983 USFL Territorial Draft.
-On August 21, 1984, he was placed on the injured reserve list.
-He was activated later in the year and played in 5 games on special teams.
-In 1984, he was lost for the season after injuring his right knee in the third preseason game.
+As a rookie, he appeared in five games on special teams.

+In 1984, he injured his right knee in the third preseason game against the Pittsburgh Steelers.
+On August 21, he was placed on the injured reserve list.